 Age plays a large role in how often a cat passes a bowel movement.
 Kittens, for example, will defecate far more often than adult cats.
 In fact, kittens often poop each time they eat.

 Cats who are extremely active will pass bowel movements slightly more often than cats who live largely sedentary lives.
 It is helpful to note that exercise can help move things along when a cat is experiencing constipation.
 Cats who prefer to spend their days napping rather than getting full exercise may not pass the average one bowel movement per day, but this is not an occurrence that should rouse cause for alarm.

-Diet also has an impact on how often a cat visits the litter box for a bowel movement.
+The diet also has an impact on how often a cat visits the litter box for a bowel movement.
 Cats who subsist mainly on dry food will poop less frequently than those who eat largely wet food.
-Those felines who are given a diet of a combination of the two are more likely to have the average daily defecation.
+Those felines who are given a diet of a combination of the two are more likely to defecate daily.